leonli2/DanceDanceRevolution/README.md

 # Dance Dance Revolution
-Co-developed a playable Dance Dance Revolution on CPUlator, a website that simulates the DE1-SoC board.
+Co-developed a playable Dance Dance Revolution using C on CPUlator, a website that simulates the DE1-SoC board.

 # Note
 Since this is a project for Computer Organization at the University of Toronto, the source code cannot be shared due to Academic Integrity reasons.